Logan Paul: Early beginnings (2021–2023)

 On the April 2, 2021 episode of SmackDown, Paul made his WWE debut as a guest of Sami Zayn for his red carpet premiere of his documentary, with Zayn later inviting Paul to be at ringside for his match at WrestleMania 37 against Kevin Owens.
 On Night 2 of WrestleMania 37, after Owens defeated Zayn, Paul celebrated with Owens before being hit with the Stunner by Owens.
 On the September 3 episode of SmackDown, Paul made his return as Happy Corbin's special guest on '"The KO Show'", where Paul helped Corbin attack Owens, establishing himself as a heel.

-On April 2, 2022, on Night 1 of WrestleMania 38, Paul made his in-ring debut, teaming with The Miz to defeat The Mysterios.
+On April 2, 2022, on Night 1 of WrestleMania 38, Paul made his in-ring debut, teaming with The Miz to defeat The Mysterios (composed of Rey and Dominik Mysterio).
 After the match, Miz attacked Paul, turning Paul face.
 On June 30, 2022, Paul signed a multi-event contract with WWE.
 Following this, Paul wanted to avenge the attack from Miz at WrestleMania 38 and subsequently defeated him at SummerSlam.
 Paul then challenged Roman Reigns on the September 16 episode of SmackDown, and the two faced each other at Crown Jewel for Reigns' Undisputed WWE Universal Championship.
 Paul was unsuccessful in defeating Reigns, despite interference from his Impaulsive entourage and his brother Jake.
 The match against Reigns received universal acclaim, with critics highly praising Paul's wrestling skills.
 It was initially reported that Paul had suffered a torn meniscus, MCL, and ACL during the match, however, it was later revealed that Paul had only sprained his meniscus and MCL.

+Paul making his entrance on a zipline at WrestleMania 39.